daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 * Tier 5: Not Dead Yet
 * Tier 6: Burning Light or Ignore Affliction

 **GM Intrusions:** A nemesis finds the character.
-A strange material is found to nullify the character’s abilities.
+A strange material is found to nullify the character's abilities.

 -----